O-Tire/Note-CLI/README.md

-Your feedback is greatly appericiated!
+Your feedback is greatly appreciated!